EngineerBetter/engineerbetter-hugo/content/blog/suse-cap-sandbox.md

 So, in this playground environment you're actually accessing a full SUSE CAP deployment (SUSE Cloud Foundry running on K8s with the Stratos UI), with some restrictions...

-The Org quota allows up to 10 app deployments with a total requested RAM not exceeding 2GB, and a maximum of 4 services (MariaDB, Postgres, Redis, and MongoDB are available).
+The Org quota allows up to 10 app deployments with a total requested RAM not exceeding 2GB, a maximum of 4 services (MariaDB, Postgres, Redis, and MongoDB are available), and a total of 9 routes.

 ## What _don't_ you get?